Design (M.F.A. and Certificate)

 DRAM 145a/b, Advanced Professional Costume Design The course seeks to cultivate and reinforce advanced, professional-level processes and practices in the work of third-year costume designers.
 Students are encouraged to evolve their own points of view and aesthetics as designers.
 Ilona Somogyi

 DRAM 152a/b, Scenic Painting A studio class in painting techniques.
 Problems in textures, materials, and styles, preparing students to execute their own and other designs.
 Open to non-Design and non-Drama students with prior permission of the instructor.
-Three hours a week.
+Two hours a week.
 Mikah Berky

 DRAM 155a/b, Evolution of Cut and Cloth This class is taught collaboratively with Costume Design faculty and senior drapers of the Costume Shop staff.
 This is a hands-on class examining the development of cloth with respect to fiber and technology paralleling the development of clothing creation throughout the world.
-Ilona Somogyi, Clarissa Youngberg
+Ilona Somogyi, Clarissa Wylie-Youngberg

 DRAM 158a/b, Introduction to Sound Design In this course, students develop an understanding about how sound and music can be used effectively as a tool to enhance meaning in a play.
 Students analyze scripts, develop critical listening skills, and learn the fundamentals of sound delivery systems as well as terms used to describe the perception and presentation of sound and music in a theatrical setting.
 Open to non-Design and non-Drama students with prior permission of the instructor.
 Limited enrollment.
 Two hours a week.
 Jill BC Du Boff

 DRAM 162a/b, Life Drawing Studio A course in figure drawing for design students.
 Drawing is not merely a technique for presentation; it is the language that reveals one’s thoughts and thus creates a dialogue among the director, the designers, and their colleagues.
 Through drawing, one observes and records one’s world.
 Drawing informs and clarifies one’s vision and is an integral part of the formulation of a design.
 Drawing should be as natural to the visual designer as speaking; therefore, the program offers a weekly life drawing class so that design students can keep their skills honed.
 Two hours a week.
-Ru-Jun Wang, Oana Botez
+Jon DeMartin

 DRAM 164a/b, Professional Lighting Design This course aims to prepare students for the demanding artistic and practical situations faced in the professional theater environment.
 Projects will involve large-scale, complex challenges such as multi-set plays, musical comedies, operas, ballets, and repertory situations.
 Students are encouraged to evolve their own points of view and aesthetics in finding their solutions.
 Projects are prepared consistent with best professional practices.
 Open to non-Design students who have taken DRAM 134a/b with permission of the instructor.
 Two hours a week.
-Stephen Strawbridge, Alan C. Edwards
+Donald Holder, Alan C. Edwards

 DRAM 168a/b, Recording Arts In this course students learn basic recording practice for remote and studio sessions.
 Topics include analog and digital recording systems, spatial audio, elements of psychoacoustics, microphone theory and application, field recording, music recording, foley recording, monitoring, mixing practice, mastering, and setting expectations for professional practice in a studio environment.
 There are five recording projects.
 Required of all sound designers.
 Open to non-Drama graduate and professional-school students with prior permission of the instructor.
 Not open to undergraduates.
 Enrollment limited to six.
 Two hours a week.
-Mathias Winter
+Matthias Winter

 DRAM 174a/b, Advanced Professional Lighting Design This course seeks to cultivate and reinforce advanced, professional-level processes and practices in the work of third-year lighting designers.
 In designing plays, operas, and other dramatic works, students are encouraged to evolve their own points of view and aesthetics.
 In the fall semester the class meets concurrently with DRAM 164a/b, Professional Stage Lighting Design.
 Projects align with the projects in that class.
 (See syllabus for DRAM 164a/b).
 In the spring term projects will be based on theoretical or realized productions chosen by the student with advice from faculty.
 The second project will constitute the lighting designer’s’ thesis.
 This project should be large in scale and should be completed according to the highest professional standards.
-Stephen Strawbridge, Alan C. Edwards
+Donald Holder, Alan C. Edwards

 DRAM 185a/b, Digital Costume Illustration This course provides instruction in introductory and intermediary digital illustration techniques, focused on costume design application.
 Emphasis is placed on creating cohesive digital artwork through direct painting and drawing in Photoshop, as well as using existing photo resources to assist in the design and illustration process.
 Students begin with the basics of creating and manipulating line work, layer management and blending, and color application.
 Intermediary skills include understanding Smart Objects and their use, shading techniques, creating and manipulating patterns and layer fills, use of special tools and brushes, blending modes, nondestructive editing procedures, and the manipulation of existing photos into the cohesive whole.
 Prerequisites: a drawing tablet and access to and basic familiarity with Photoshop.
 Emily Tappan